+Increase your long-term memory with free medicine.
 Have you ever been so focussed on life and work that you didn’t notice what’s missing in our life?
-Or stress blocked out your brain cells that control memory?
+Long term stress can block out your brain cells that control memory?
 There are ways to reduce stress by following simple steps like eating healthy, getting enough sleep, socializing, exercising the mind and body, and finding humour.
-But laughter as medicine for memory.
+But humour as good medicine for improving memory is free.

 Finding humour in everyday things helps to reduce stress, especially for us serious types.
 Ever have difficulty coordinating colours of clothes to match your boots or hat?
 Your closet is full but you can’t find anything to wear.
 The missing pants?
 What are you going to wear?
 Don’t let stress kill your creativity.

 The missing clothes

 Did the dog eat my socks?
 Impossible.
 We have no dog.
 Only two mature adults live here.
 Where are my socks, any socks?
 When I asked my husband, he had no idea.
 He didn’t ever know his own socks, underwear or t-shirts were also missing.
 He had no inkling.
 A man thing?

 The week had been blur of activity.
 We both kept going and got along fine.
 I knew the closets are full so no worries.
 A few times I double checked my dresser drawers, closet, and the hamper for certain items.
 Where were my black pants?
 Not a big deal.
 A reason to go shopping!

 We are told not to worry about what we put on that God would clothe us since he so lavishly clothes the wild flowers.